 A person involved in sports, irrespective of gender, is referred to as a sportsperson.
 A sportsperson can be an athlete, a fitness trainer, a player or any person involved in sports.
-These people require strength, vigour, endurance and perseverance.
-Extra physical activity and fitness require extra intake of energy.
+These people require strength, vigor, endurance, and perseverance.
+Extra physical activity and fitness require the extra intake of energy.

 A special diet should be taken for special care.
 For going an extra-mile, sportsperson needs extra performance, which comes from special diet and exercise.
 You are what you eat.
 The food provides all the essential vitamins, minerals, proteins and other nutrients.
 Good nutrition enhances a sporting performance.
 Hence, a careful consideration is must when selecting what to eat.

 A combination of different food items gives a balanced diet.
 This would include: